-There may also be restrictions on imports from certain countries, such as Russia, and dealings with certain state-sponsored entities.
-For example, following Russia's large-scale invasion of Ukraine, the President of the United States signed an Executive Order in February 2022 prohibiting U.S. persons from entering transactions with the Central Bank of Russia and Executive Orders in March 2022 prohibiting U.S. persons from importing oil and gas from Russia as well as other popular Russian exports, such as diamonds, seafood and vodka.
-There may also be restrictions on investments in Chinese companies.
-For example, the President of the United States signed an Executive Order in June 2021 affirming and expanding the U.S. policy prohibiting U.S. persons from purchasing or investing in publicly-traded securities of companies identified by the U.S. Government as "Chinese Military-Industrial Complex Companies."
-The list of such companies can change from time to time, and as a result of forced selling or an inability to participate in an investment the Adviser or Sub-Adviser otherwise believes is attractive, the Fund may incur losses.
+There may also be restrictions on imports from certain countries, such as Russia, and dealings and transactions with certain Russian companies, officials, individuals, and state-sponsored entities.
+Further, there may be restrictions on investments in companies domiciled in certain countries, such as China and Russia.
+Such restrictions can change from time to time, and as a result of forced selling or an inability to participate in an investment the Adviser or Sub-Adviser otherwise believes is attractive, the Fund may incur losses.
 Any of these factors may adversely affect the Fund's performance or the Fund's ability to pursue its investment objective.